Meet the Band

 Chris Massingham

-Chris began playing trumpet at the age of 13 while attending Ryde High School on the Isle of Wight.
-During her early years, she performed with the Isle of Wight Youth Concert Band, Youth Orchestra, and Ryde Brass Band.
-After leaving school, she joined the Royal Air Force, stepping away from playing for a number of years due to work commitments.
+Chris began playing trumpet at 13 at Ryde High School on the Isle of Wight, juggling the Isle of Wight Youth Concert Band, Youth Orchestra, and Ryde Brass Band, basically any ensemble that would let her in the door!
+After school she joined the Royal Air Force, taking an unintentionally long break from playing thanks to work, travel, and life happening all at once.

 Repiano Cornet